Written by Divinity Nutra, Updated on February 25, 2023

 Throughout history, the Curcuma longa plant served as a powerful healing herb in Ayurvedic medicine.
 Our ancestors long believed turmeric, extracted from the plant’s roots, was the foundation for its medicinal properties.

 Turmeric has a wide variety of applications and health benefits derived from its curcuminoid content.
 It may be the most well-studied antioxidant in modern science.
-But, can turmeric benefit skin conditions such as acne scars, eczema, psoriasis, and wrinkles?
+But, is turmeric good for skin?
+Can turmeric benefit skin conditions such as acne scars, eczema, psoriasis, and wrinkles?

 Researchers have demonstrated numerous potential for turmeric, a spice best known for its ability to treat arthritis pain and a wide variety of other ailments.
 In recent years, studies have confirmed that curcumin can also help stabilize diabetes, lower cholesterol, and even reduce hypertension.